Mexico's new airport still lacking basics despite big opening splash

 Past security, staff worked at a Krispy Kreme stall and a Starbucks, while a smattering of storefronts - such as a Mexican-themed gift store and a pastry shop - had already opened.
 Most spots remained shuttered, plastered with "coming soon" signs.

-By late afternoon, plenty of tourists were milling about the 3,800-acre grounds, though not to travel.
+By late afternoon, plenty of people were milling about the 3,800-acre grounds, though not to travel.

 They were curious neighbors or employees on their day off, families that stuck around as the sun went down, hoping to see the delayed Aeromexico flight land.